sachajw/aiops-k8s-mcp-server/README.md

 #### 6. `getNodeMetrics`

-Retrieves resource usage metrics for a specific node in the Kubernetes cluster.
+Retrieves resource usage metrics for a specific node.

 **Parameters:**
-- `Name` (string, required): The name of the node to get metrics from.
+- `Name` (string, required): The name of the node.

 **Example:**
 ```json